 Aren’t most people who have mild/asymptomatic cases infected with a dangerous strain?

 Yes.
-Almost all (>99.9%) of people who are infected (and have a mild case) are infected with a dangerous strain of the virus, they just happen to have an immune system that can control the virus well.
+Almost all people (>99.9%) who are infected (and have a mild case) are infected with a dangerous strain of the virus, they just happen to have an immune system that can control the virus well.
 With COVID-19 a mild case does not mean you are infected with an attenuated strain – for most people with a mild case if they happen to infect a person with preexisting conditions or who is old, that person will be at a high risk of dying.
 A mild case does not equal a harmless strain.

-Can’t we just wait for the vaccine?
+Can’t we just wait for a COVID-19 vaccine?

 No. Apart from the time it will take to develop, trial, and mass produce a vaccine (12-18 months), it is unlikely that any vaccine will be practicable.
 The reason why is immunity to respiratory viruses (like corona) doesn’t last long – 6 months to 2 years.
 We would have to keep vaccinating everyone in the world every year (or maybe every 6 months if we are unlucky).
 This just isn’t going to work in the real world (especially poor countries) and is one of the reasons we don’t have a vaccine for the coronavirus strains that cause the common cold.
 Unless we can drive the current dangerous SARS-CoV-2 strains to extinction we are going to have a problem with this disease indefinitely.